 Then he adds: “An exact pre-approved amount can make a listing agent nervous because the buyer not only will not have room to negotiate, but may also not qualify if the interest rate increases. ”

 • Don’t make a lowball offer

 Submitting an offer significantly lower than the asking price can bring you negative consequences.
 Always base your offer on the current market–recent sale prices of similar homes in the area.
-Otherwise you might cause the owner to reject you completely and refuse to listen to any subsequent offers.
-(The one exception is if the property has been on the market for a significant period of time because it is overpriced, but until the buyer realizes this, your chances are not good.)
+Otherwise the owner might reject you completely and refuse to listen to any subsequent offers.
+(The one exception is if the property has been on the market for a significant period of time because it is overpriced, but seek the advice of your realtor about this.)

 • Don’t waive inspection contingencies